ctemkar/Weather/README.md

 Gets the last location and also runs a service to periodically update the location.
 Service only runs when app is active though, again because this is not a critical app.

-Uses Stetho so network traffic can be monitored using the Chrome browser and chrome://inspect
+Uses Stetho so com.ctemkar.weather.network traffic can be monitored using the Chrome browser and chrome://inspect

 Location design is kept simple.
 Asks to turn on location if location is off and gets the location.
 More error handling will be added later

 Allows you to go back a year in time to see weather and also choose another date for weather

-Uses Retrofit with Kotlin co-routines for network access
+Uses Retrofit with Kotlin co-routines for com.ctemkar.weather.network access